digital-land/specification/content/specification/design-code.md

           description: the <a href="#date">date</a> this date the design code no longer applies
         - field: entry-date
           description: the <a href="#date">date</a> this entry was created or last amended
-    - dataset: design-code-area
-      name: design code area
-      fields:
-        - field: reference
-        - field: name
-        - field: geometry
-        - field: design-code
-          description: the <a href="#reference">reference</a> for the design code which applies to this area
-        - field: design-code-rules
-          description: a list of one or more <a href="#reference">reference</a> values for <a href="design-code-rule-dataset">design code rule</a> entries, separated by a semi-colon ';' character.
-        - field: documentation-url
-        - field: document-url
-        - field: notes
-        - field: entry-date
-        - field: start-date
-        - field: end-date
     - dataset: design-code-rule
       name: design code rule
       fields: